joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Entrepreneurship books

 There are many books that have been written on entrepreneurship, covering a wide range of topics from developing business ideas, to launching a startup, to scaling a company.
-Here is a list of some of the most influential and highly regarded books on entrepreneurship:
+Here are some of the most influential books.

-* "The Lean Startup" by Eric Ries: This book is a must-read for any entrepreneur looking to launch a startup.
-It emphasizes the importance of building a minimum viable product and using customer feedback to iteratively improve the product.

 * "Business Model Generation" by Alexander Osterwalder and Yves Pigneur: This book provides a practical framework for designing, testing, and iterating on a business model.
 It includes a number of tools and techniques for identifying customer segments, value propositions, and revenue streams.